Personal Training Degrees: What You'll Study

 How long will it take?

-How long your program takes can vary depending upon the type of degree you want to achieve; a certificate may be earned in a matter of months, an associate's degree in two years, and a bachelor's degree in four.
+A certificate may be earned in a matter of months, an associate's degree in two years, and a bachelor's degree in four.
 If you are working toward your certificate, the program you pick will determine how long it takes you to complete.
 Some certificate programs take as little as three months to complete, and some can take up to two years.
 One more thing to keep in mind is that choosing an online program might affect how long your education takes, as online programs can often be completed more quickly.

 Are online programs available?